Do I pay taxes when I sell my house in Washington State? Capital Gains Tax Explained.

 In short – yes, the Washington excise tax is in effect.
 This tax was facing a legal battle as Washington State Superior Court Judge Brian Huber struck down the tax as unconstitutional.
 The Washington State Supreme Court upheld the constitutionality of the state's capital gains tax in a 7-2 decision on March 24, 2023.
 The court found that the tax is an excise tax, not an income tax, and is therefore not subject to the state's one-percent property tax limit.
 The tax went into effect on January 1, 2022, and applies to long-term capital gains of more than $250,000 per person, $500,000 for married couples filing jointly.

-Who pays the capital gains tax, the seller or the buyer?
+Who pays the Real Estate Excise Tax (REET), the seller or the buyer?

-Almost always the seller is responsible for the capital gains tax.
-In some cases the buyer may choose to pay the capital gains tax if it makes sense for the deal.
+Almost always the seller is responsible for paying the Real Estate Excise Tax (REET).
+In some cases the buyer may choose to pay the Real Estate Excise Tax (REET) if it makes sense for the deal.
 If you specifically want this negotiated in the deal, make sure to discuss that early on.
-The buyer may be responsible for withholding a portion of the sale proceeds to cover the seller's potential tax liability if the seller is a nonresident of Washington State.
-The exact withholding rate and requirements vary depending on the seller's residency status and other factors, and sellers should consult with a tax professional to determine their specific obligations.

 If Unsure, Seek Legal Guidance